Rent safe and private dog parks hosted by locals

 Get safe exercise for your dog by renting a private dog park near you

-What is your reactive dog’s threshold?
+What is your reactive dog’s reactivity threshold?

 The best way to work with a reactive dog is to keep them under threshold as much as possible.
 You don't want to give them a chance to show their reactive behavior.
 This usually means working at a comfortable distance from the trigger where your dog knows it’s there but isn’t overwhelmed.
 This is called their critical distance or sub-threshold distance.

 Put simply: You don't want your reactive pup to have a reaction at all if possible!
 When a dog goes over threshold, it can take a few days — or even a full week — for their bodies to come down from the cortisol and adrenaline highs.
 It’s important to be extra conscious of any additional stressors during this period!
+(The ongoing suffering of reactivity, for both pups and owners, is real.)

 This article addresses how to tell if your dog is at or above their threshold in a certain situation — their level of reactivity — and what to do to help them feel better.